Learning Outcomes

 A failure to conduct timely bankruptcy searches can have serious consequences:

-- The buyer may not acquire good title and could lose both the property and the purchase money.
+- The buyer may not acquire good title and could lose both the property and the purchase money if a disposition is later treated as void.

-- The solicitor may be liable for negligence if searches are not performed or acted upon.
+- The solicitor may be liable for negligence if searches are not performed, are out of date, or are not properly acted upon.

 Special Considerations

-- Always search against all known variations of the seller’s name.
+- Always search against all known variations of the seller’s name and the buyer’s name (including previous surnames and middle names).

-- For unregistered land, searches should cover all estate owners in the chain of title for their period of ownership.
+- For unregistered land, searches should cover all estate owners in the chain of title for their period of ownership (K15), in addition to the seller’s current status.

 Key Point Checklist